stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

 Most of the rules reason about changes in position.
 This means, each rule must loop over all the changes in position in the current action, and apply some policy.
 The isolation between rules leads to several rules checking the same component, and unnecessarily repeating work.
-This is more evidencing suggesting I should stop isolating rules from one another.
+This is more evidence suggesting I should stop isolating rules from one another.

 ### Intra-turn Real-time Animation